How to Write a Brand Positioning Statement

 What is a brand positioning statement?

-A brand positioning statement is an internal framework that defines your target audience, category, benefit, and reason to believe.
+A brand positioning statement is an internal framework that defines your target audience, the category you compete in, the benefit you uniquely deliver, and the reason customers should believe that benefit.
+It guides all downstream marketing and go-to-market decisions.

 How is a positioning statement different from a tagline?